 - Is it genuinely informative and/or entertaining?

-- Have you written an original piece, or is it a rehash or computer-spun rip-off?
+- Have you written an original piece, rather than a rehash or computer-spun rip-off?

 - Is it coherent, well structured, and written in clear, readable language?

-- Does it reflect your personality, or a ‘borrowed’ identity?
+- Does it reflect your real personality, rather than a ‘borrowed’ identity?

 Consider how it looks:

-- Have you included images that complement or help tell the story?
+- Have you included appropriate images that complement or help tell the story?

 Your comments and suggestions are welcome below.